dngst/spotifycli/README.md

-  spotifycli help [COMMAND]  # Describe available commands or one specific command spotifycli new             # List new album releases spotifycli pack            # Update SpotifyCLI with local changes spotifycli year            # Search for albums by year
+  spotifycli help [COMMAND]  # Describe available commands or one specific command spotifycli new             # List new album releases spotifycli pack            # Update SpotifyCLI with local changes
 ```